brice-v/blue/README.md

             functions in the given filepath or module
-            note: the file/module will be evaluated to gather all functions - so any side effects may take place play    starts a server and opens the browser to execute blue code
-    help    prints this help message
+            note: the file/module will be evaluated to gather all functions - so any side effects may take place help    prints this help message
     version prints the current version